yrudreLau/machine-learning/README.md

 # machine-learning
-Sharing python codes of excercises in the book: Machine Learning written by Z. H. Zhou.
+Sharing with python codes of excercises in the book: Machine Learning written by Z. H. Zhou.